CampusVH/cvh-camera/README.md

 The following list explains the usage of the parameters:

-* `room`: The number of the janus room.
+* `room`: The number of the Janus room.
 Defaults to `1000`.

 * `slot`: The camera slot used in the room.
 Defaults to `0`.

 * `token`: The token required for authentication on the camera server (see below).
 Defaults to an empty string, which will yield to the user not being able to transmit his camera feed.

-* `pin` *optional*: The pin for the janus room.
-If the janus room has no pin, provide the value `none`.
+* `pin` *optional*: The pin for the Janus room.
+If the Janus room has no pin, provide the value `none`.
 If this parameter is not provided, an input field for the pin is shown.

 * `customNameAllowed` *optional*: If this parameter is present (even when holding no value), an input field for a custom name is shown.
 If a value is provided for this field, it will be used as initial value of the input field.
 The user can also update his name after starting a transmission.
 The names are escaped on the server to prevent Cross-Site-Scripting (XSS) attacks.